-I’ve read plenty of reviews of Tom Bihn’s trusty Aeronaut bag — both on the Tom Bihn company blog and various travel sites around the web, including Practical Travel Gear, where I contribute content.
+I’ve read plenty of reviews of Tom Bihn’s trusty Aeronaut bag — both on the Tom Bihn company blog and various travel sites around the web.
 Users describe packing the Aeronaut full of gear to take on backpacking trips around Europe and using it for weekly business trips.
 The Aeronaut is also lauded as a great carry-on bag since it fits smoothly and easily into airplane overhead compartments (except, perhaps, little prop-plane puddle jumpers, where not much more than a pocketbook fits overhead).

 I found another great use for the Aeronaut: it held my kids’ stuff for a three-night road-trip to Denver last month.
 Indeed, my children (ages 9 and 7) are still of the age that they don’t care if they share a suitcase.
 The soft-sided, duffel-bag-like Aeronaut was the perfect size (with room to spare) for three days’ worth of clothing, pajamas, two pairs of shoes and toiletries — plus “bear” and “blankie.”